 The Golden Globes is where the Who’s Who of Hollywood get dressed up to the nines to drink and laugh the night away together.
 I’d love to be a fly on the wall there, just observing how they interact with one another.

-A lot of epic moments took place last night.
-To Tracee Ellis Ross being the first Black woman in 33 years to win Best Actress in a Television Series — Musical or Comedy (the last was Debbie Allen for Fame), to Viola Davis presenting Meryl Steep with the Cecil B DeMille Award for lifetime achievement (her acceptance speech is a must-watch), and of course after being snubbed all night, Moonlight winning the last award of the evening for Best Picture – Drama.
+A LOT of epic moments took place.
+To Tracee Ellis Ross being the first Black woman in 33 years to win Best Actress in a Television Series — Musical or Comedy (the last was Debbie Allen for Fame), to Viola Davis presenting Meryl Steep with the Cecil B. DeMille Award for lifetime achievement (her acceptance speech is a must-watch), and of course after being snubbed all night, Moonlight winning the last award of the evening for Best Picture – Drama.

 However, this year’s show was tremendously different to me because of two major reasons.

 Of course, her breakout hit series on HBO, Insecure, won our hearts this past Fall but the ones who have been riding with her since her Youtube days know that she definitely isn’t an overnight success like a lot of people may think she is.
 I was first introduced to Issa Rae as J, her hilariously awkward but super relatable character in The Misadventures of Awkward Black Girl, a YouTube series that caught like wildfire throughout the internet in the early 2010‘s and caught the attention of industry heavy hitters.
 Since then, she’s collaborated with the likes of Pharrell Williams, Shonda Rhimes and even authored a NYT best-selling book.